Step 4 - Pricing & Limits

 If you want to keep Distribute throughout the day but you are receiving little traffic, then we recommend you to increase the daily limits.
 This will ramp up the spending velocity of the campaign.
 Note that Distribute throughout the day doesn't work very well with Push Notification campaigns because of the delayed nature of balances subtraction for them.

-Note: The Daily Limits and associated algorithms are set for one 24-hour period and do not take into account Daily Limits for other days or carry over budget/impressions from previous days.
+Lastly, please note that Daily Limits and associated algorithms are set for one 24-hour period and do not take into account Daily Limits for other days or carry over budget/impressions from previous days.
+Likewise, Distribute throughout the day will take into consideration the full 24-hour period, meaning that Ad Schedule is not taken into consideration.

 Total Limits